" onload="document.getElementById('Slide6').focus();" >

 The Arduino Zero represents a simple, yet powerful, 32-bit extension of the Arduino UNO platform.
 The board is powered by Atmel’s SAMD21 MCU, featuring a 32-bit ARM Cortex® M0+ core.
 With the addition of the Zero board, the Arduino family becomes larger with a new member providing increased performance.

-The power of its Atmel’s core gives this board an upgraded flexibility and boosts the scope of projects one can think of and make; moreover, it makes the Zero the ideal educational tool for learning about 32-bit application development.
+The power of its Atmel core gives this board an upgraded flexibility and boosts the scope of projects one can think of and make; moreover, it makes the Zero the ideal educational tool for learning about 32-bit application development.

 Atmel’s Embedded Debugger (EDBG), integrated in the board, provides a full debug interface with no need for additional hardware, making debugging much easier.
 EDBG additionally supports a virtual COM port for device programming and traditional Arduino boot loader functionality uses.

 Please note: We at Adafruit have only started to really play with the Zero but we thought we'd offer it up to our customers who would appreciate getting an early look!
-There's a few core changes in this chipset that may make many libraries, shields and other Arduino add-ons will not work out-of-the-box.
+There are a few core changes in this chipset that may make many libraries, shields and other Arduino add-ons will not work out-of-the-box.
 The Zero is for advanced hackers only at this time.